 Refers to young people who are studying, but are not included in other categories.
-The majority of these young people will be studying part-time in a further education college or sixth-form college or other institution types described under the heading ‘part-time education’ in the main publication table T2.
+The majority of these young people will be studying part-time in a further education college or sixth-form college or other institution types described under the heading ‘part-time education’.

 Wholly privately funded training not picked up in the administrative data collections is also included under other education and training (OET) which is estimated using the labour force survey.
-The relative contribution of private training and part-time education to OET can be estimated from the more detailed data in Additional Tables A1-A15, published as ‘additional information’ alongside this publication.
+The relative contribution of private training and part-time education to OET can be estimated using the ‘create tables’ option on EES.